North Shore University Hospital

-North Shore University Hospital (formerly known as Manhasset Hospital) is a part of Northwell Health, New York State's largest healthcare provider and private employer.
-It is a primary teaching hospital for the Donald & Barbara Zucker School of Medicine at Hofstra/Northwell (along with Long Island Jewish Medical Center), offering residency programs, postgraduate training programs and clinical fellowships.
-It is located in Manhasset, New York.
+North Shore University Hospital (formerly known as North Shore Hospital) is a part of Northwell Health.
+It is one of two primary teaching hospitals for the Zucker School of Medicine (along with LIJ), offering residency programs, postgraduate training programs and clinical fellowships.
+It is located in Manhasset, New York, in Nassau County, on Long Island.

-A level I trauma center, North Shore University Hospital has 738 beds and a staff of approximately 4,000 specialty and subspecialty physicians.
-It offers care in all medical and surgical specialties, including cardiovascular services, cancer care, orthopedics, maternal-fetal medicine and women's health services.
-The hospital offers neuroscience capabilities, including the Harvey Cushing Institutes of Neuroscience.
-These include the Chiari Institute, Movement Disorders Institute, Brain Tumor Institute, Brain Aneurysm Center, Headache Center, and Spine Center as well as a state-designated stroke center.
-The campus also contains the Sandra Bass Heart Hospital and Sandra Atlas Bass center for Liver Diseases which both collaborate to perform transplant services including Heart, Liver and Kidney.
+North Shore University Hospital is a Level I Trauma Center, has 806 beds and has a staff of approximately 10,000.
+The hospital is considered a tertiary care facility and as such offers care in all medical specialties, including cardiovascular services, cancer care, orthopedics, maternal-fetal medicine and women's health services.

+The hospital offers extensive neuroscience capabilities, including the Harvey Cushing Institutes of Neuroscience.
+These include the Chiari Institute, Movement Disorders Institute, Brain Tumor Institute, Brain Aneurysm Center, Headache Center, and Spine Center as well as a designated stroke center.
+In 2015, the hospital was the first on Long Island to become a Comprehensive stroke center.

+The campus also contains the Sandra Bass Heart Hospital and Sandra Atlas Bass center for Liver Diseases.
+North Shore is an adult transplant center and operates heart, lung, liver, and kidney transplant programs.

 The campus is home to the Feinstein Institute for Medical Research.

 History

 The hospital

 North Shore Hospital was built on 12 acre of land donated by John Hay Whitney in 1949; another five acres were donated in 1955.
 The ceremony was held on May 6, 1951 and televised live by NBC.
 The hospital opened on July 27, 1953, with 169 beds, 253 doctors, 108 nurses, and volunteers.

 The addition of the Payson-Whitney Pavilion in 1963 increased the inpatient capacity to 286 beds.
 Changes from 1969 to 1976 included creation of the Cohen Pavilion and the Levitt Ambulatory Care Clinic.
 The Payson-Whitney Pavilion also was expanded to ten stories and named the Payson-Whitney Tower (now just Tower Pavilion).
 This increased the hospital's inpatient capacity to 512 beds.

 In 1992, the construction of the Don Monti Memorial Pavilion increased inpatient capacity to 731 beds.
-In 2006, North Shore University Hospital named its campus in honor for contributor and trustee, Sandra Atlas Bass.
+In 2006, North Shore University Hospital named its campus in honor of contributor and trustee, Sandra Atlas Bass.

+In 2024 the hospital opened the 288,000 square foot Petrocelli Surgical Pavilion which added 18 operating rooms, 3 hybrid operating rooms and 132 ICU beds.
+The facility was built to expand capacity for the cardiac, neurosurgery and transplant programs.

 The hospital was designed by Manoug Exerjian.